wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 = 3.4.3 [09/17/2014] =

-* Improvement - Full Wordpress 4.0 compatibility including fixed for all "depreciated" notices.
+* Improvement - Full Wordpress 4.0 compatibility including fixed for all "deprecated" notices.
 * Improvement - Better handling of Twitter characters limit.
 * New - %CT-CustomTaxonomy% tag (Twitter only for now)
 * Bug Fix - "Verify Featured Image" checkbox in the settings tab was not working along with functionality it should turn on.